 Often referred to as the Land of a Thousand Hills, Rwanda’s landscape is dominated by rainforests, mountains, volcanoes and lakes.
 Beautiful weather prevails, making the country a pleasant spot to call home.
 Locals are also some of the friendliest, most open and welcoming people in Africa.
 And, although Rwanda has a tumultuous history, the situation today is much more stable, with expats reporting feeling extremely safe in the country.

-The cost of living is high, especially in the capital, Kigali, although expats will likely have higher salaries to offset this.
+Life in Rwanda is pretty affordable for most, especially expats who tend to earn higher salaries than locals.
 Rwanda’s economy is predominantly based on subsistence agriculture, with coffee and tea being the main cash crops for export.
-Tourism is growing rapidly and is now the country’s leading foreign exchange earner.
-Expats moving to Rwanda mostly work in these fields.
+Tourism is growing rapidly thanks to the naturally beautiful environment and the endangered animals Rwanda is home to, such as the mountain gorilla.

-The quality of healthcare in Rwanda remains poor and expats will most likely need to be evacuated by air to another country, most likely South Africa or somewhere in Europe, in the case of a serious emergency.
-The country suffers from a shortage of qualified medical professionals and some medicines are not available at all.
-Expats should ensure that they have a comprehensive medical insurance plan in place in the event of having to be airlifted to another country.
+The quality of healthcare in Rwanda remains poor as the country suffers from a shortage of qualified medical professionals.
+In the case of a serious emergency, expats will most likely need to be evacuated by air to another country, such as South Africa or somewhere in Europe.
+Expats should ensure that they have a comprehensive medical insurance plan in place in case this situation arises.

 Are you an expat living in Rwanda?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Rwanda.
 Please contact us if you'd like to contribute.

 With 86 million customer relationships in over 200 countries, Cigna Global has unrivalled experience in dealing with varied and unique medical situations and delivering high standards of service wherever you live in the world.